Your FAQs, Answered.Information regarding Graduate level admissions

 Do I need to send in official documents?

 If you are admitted, you will then be required to submit official copies of your transcripts, GMAT/GRE test scores and English proficiency test results (if applicable).
-Official transcripts and test results must be mailed directly from the issuing institution in a sealed envelope to:
+Official transcripts and test results must be sent directly from the issuing institution to be considered official.
+Please refer to the transcript guidelines for details.

 Which part of the application is most important?